Not sure if you have DME or want to see what the symptoms look like? Explore the section About Low Vision.

 so it was good to learn what my condition was.
 Being able to put a name to what I was going through allowed me

 to take the steps I needed to take better care of my eyes and to help protect against further vision loss.

 Because of what I went through, I now always encourage people to stay on top of managing their diabetes.”

 Health information contained herein is provided for general education purposes only.
-Your healthcare professional is the single best source of information regarding your health.
-Please consult your healthcare professional if you have any questions about your health or treatment.
+Your healthcare professional is the best source of information regarding your health.
+Please consult your healthcare professional if you have any questions about your health or any treatment options.